 Answer: I like to take a big bite out of my burger, add some fries to my mouthful, then take a sip out of my strawberry shake and chew it all up in the same bite.
 Do you still want my meal suggestions?

 Stop asking that question!
-Not even your TWIN has the same culinary commonalities as you.
+When it comes to cooking and eating, not even your TWIN has the same culinary commonalities as you.
 Pick something and let my server move on before you make him forget my order.

 10. Action: (Ooooooh.
 This pisses me off to the highest of “pisstivity”!)
 Taking all of the same item at the buffet!!!!!